cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 ##### CentOS / RHEL

-TO install on CentOS or RHEL, run:
+To install on CentOS or RHEL, run:

 ```sh
 sudo yum install libicu-devel